 As genetic mixing occurs, we gain a higher resistance to a broader range of diseases and greater physical capabilities.
 The weaker genes die out over time.

 The cheetah is one of the most genetically pure animals on earth.
-Consequently, it is very susceptible to usual diseases.
+Consequently, it is very susceptible to unusual diseases.
 This fact could lead to its extinction.

 Since prejudice people are usually strongly against mixed marriages, from a scientific point of view we can presume that they will eventually die out. 🙂